lonycell/grafana.v7/docs/sources/installation/configuration.md

 ### data_source_proxy_whitelist

-Define a whitelist of allowed IP addresses or domains, with ports, to be used in data source URLs with the Grafana data source proxy.
+Define a whitelist of allowed IP addresses or domains, with ports, to be used in data source URLs with the ThingSPIN data source proxy.
 Format: `ip_or_domain:port` separated by spaces.
 PostgreSQL, MySQL, and MSSQL data sources do not use the proxy and are therefore unaffected by this setting.

 ### cookie_secure

-Set to `true` if you host Grafana behind HTTPS.
+Set to `true` if you host ThingSPIN behind HTTPS.
 Default is `false`.

 ### disable_brute_force_login_protection